 With the help of vehicle tracking, scheduling and routing facilities on mobile devices, field service technicians can take decisions in real-time remotely.
 It also helps them avoid issues related to reckless driving, control maintenance costs etc., all from a handheld device.
 All this besides the regular utilities like access to customer history and billing information, location information of colleagues and the like.

 - Mobility all the way – We will see most field service companies embracing mobility in the years to come.
 Field service solutions will take different mobile forms like tablets and smartphones, customized to suit the different business models of companies.
-Here are some of Gartner’s predictions for 2016 and beyond:
+Here are some of Gartner’s predictions for future:

 – About 40% of the field service workforce will be mobile